Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 photoA couple of blocks southwest, through arches leading from the Calle Mayor, the Plaza Mayor is a stone-paved pedestrian square with arcaded passages on all sides.
 (The Madrid Tourist Office is at #27, on the north side of the square.)
 The Plaza Mayor was begun in 1590, completed in 1619, and rebuilt in 1790 after a fire.
 (Other fires occurred during the Inquisition, with alleged heretics being used as fuel.)

-Head west along the Calle Mayor, and you'll reach the Plaza de la Villa with its Casa de Ayuntamiento or City Hall from 1630 (which offers free tours in Spanish and English at 5 p.m. on Mondays).
+Head west along the Calle Mayor, and you'll reach the Plaza de la Villa with its Casa de la Villa or old City Hall from 1630.
+You can visit the building (including the historic City Council chambers) on Mondays at 5 p.m.
+Call +34 91480236 or e-mail [email protected] to book the free guided tour in English and Spanish.

 A few blocks farther west are Almudena Cathedral (begun in 1879, completed in 1993) and--next door, sharing a courtyard with the cathedral--the Royal Palace, which was built in the mid-1700s after the old converted Moorish alcázar was destroyed by fire.

-photoOther highlights of the city center include the Gran Vía with its ornate office buildings and hotels, the winding neighborhood streets of the barrio popular south of the Puerta del Sol, the beautiful Retiro Park to the east of the Paseo del Prado, the tropical garden of the glass-and-wrought-iron Atocha Railway Station, and the assorted churches and convents that you'll encounter (usually by accident) as you wander through the city center.
+photoOther highlights of the city center include the Gran Vía with its ornate office buildings and hotels, the winding neighborhood streets of the barrio popular south of the Puerta del Sol, the beautiful Retiro Park to the east of the Paseo del Prado, the Royal Botanical Garden next to the Prado Museum, the tropical garden of the glass-and-wrought-iron Atocha Railway Station, and the assorted churches and convents that you'll encounter (usually by accident) as you wander through the city center.

 For walking intineraries, pick up Spain Tourism's 60-page Madrid booklet or refer to a guidebook such as DK Eyewitness Travel Guides: Madrid, Insight City Guide: Madrid, or the Fodors/AA CityPack Madrid.